1,000+ Opportunities

 More IN. gov Online Services Indiana Commission for Higher Education

-Based on current listing details, eligibility includes: Indiana resident and U.S. citizen (or eligible non-citizen), high school diploma (or equivalent) but less than a college degree, enroll in a qualifying program at an eligible training provider, file FAFSA, enroll full-time (dependent student) or half-time (independent student), maintain Satisfactory Academic Progress, meet other minimum criteria established by the Commission.
+Based on current listing details, eligibility includes: Indiana residents and U.S. citizens (or eligible non-citizens) with a high school diploma (or equivalent) but less than a college degree, enrolled in a qualifying program at an eligible training provider, and who have filed the FAFSA.
 Applicants should confirm final requirements in the official notice before submission.

-Current published award information indicates Covers tuition and mandatory fees for eligible programs Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.
+Current published award information indicates Covers tuition and mandatory fees for eligible high-value certificate programs (last-dollar grant, may be reduced by Federal Pell Grant).
+Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.

 The current target date is rolling deadlines or periodic funding windows.
 Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.